electric-eloquence/fepper/README.md

   <a href="https://www.npmjs.com/package/fp-stylus" target="_blank">fp-stylus</a>
   extension.
 * [Fepper for Drupal](https://github.com/electric-eloquence/fepper-drupal) -
-  templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.
+  templates configured for Drupal, along with a Drupal theme built to accommodate those templates.
 * [Fepper for Windows](https://github.com/electric-eloquence/fepper-windows) -
   scripted to run on Windows.